escamoteur/flutter_command/README.md

     // Command expects a bool value when executed and sets it as its own value setExecutionStateCommand = Command.createSync<bool, bool>((b) => b, true);

-    // We pass the result of switchChangedCommand as canExecute to the updateWeatherCommand updateWeatherCommand = Command.createAsync<String, List<WeatherEntry>>(
+    // We pass the result of switchChangedCommand as restriction to the updateWeatherCommand updateWeatherCommand = Command.createAsync<String, List<WeatherEntry>>(
     update, // Wrapped function
     [], // Initial value
-    canExecute: setExecutionStateCommand,
+    restriction: setExecutionStateCommand,
   );
 ...
 ```